 #4: Black to Light Brown Ombre Waves

-Long, layered hair curled into waves is always a luscious and popular choice, but even more so when colored with caramel ombre against dark roots.
+Long, layered hair with digital curls is always a luscious and popular choice, but even more so when colored with caramel ombre against dark roots.
 The chocolate swirl effect is both intoxicating, and universally flattering.

 #5: Asian Medium Hairstyle with Textured Waves